Daniel Teymur: Ultimate Fighting Championship

 In his promotional debut, Teymur faced Danny Henry at UFC Fight Night 113 on July 16, 2017.
 He lost the bout by unanimous decision.
 Despite the loss, Teymur was awarded a Fight of the Night bonus award.

 Teymur faced Julio Arce on June 1, 2018, at UFC Fight Night 131.
 He lost the fight via rear naked choke submission in the third round.

 Next he fought Chris Fishgold on February 23, 2019, at UFC Fight Night 145.
 He lost the fight via submission in the second round.

 Teymur faced Sung Bin Jo on June 1, 2019, at UFC Fight Night 153.
 He won the fight by unanimous decision.

 Teymur faced newcomer Chase Hooper on December 14, 2019, at UFC 245.
 He lost the fight via TKO in the first round.

 As of February 2020, Teymur is listed as a former fighter on the UFC website.

 Personal life

 Teymur's younger brother, David Teymur, is also a MMA fighter and currently signed with the UFC.
 Both brothers transitioned to MMA from kickboxing and Muay Thai in 2012, making their debuts in 2013.
 A few years later both got into the UFC.
 David was signed in 2015 and Daniel in 2017.
-He is of Assyrian descent.
+He is of Aramean descent.